conorgilmer/STV-Ballot-as-a-signature/README.md

 # STV-Ballot-as-a-signature
 PR-STV Irregular voting patterns which could be used as a ballot as a signature attack
 ## Permutations (without repetition)
+While the number of permutations of the completing a ballot for the all candidates is factorial(n) or n!
-nPr = P(n,r) = n!/(n-r)!
+The number of permutations(P) for r preferences cast, for an election with n candidates is nPr = P(n,r) = n!/(n-r)!
 ## Tasks
 ### Data Gathering and Generation